fcuriel66/AI-AMTMan/README.md

 # AI-AMTMan
 AI Aircraft Maintenance Task Manager (AI-AMTMan).
 Aircraft Maintenance is a documentation intensive and time consuming task that requires lots of engineer time.
-AI-AMTMan automates this problem through AI.
+AI-AMTMan automates this problem through LLM's, SQLAlchemy and a bit of HTML.

 ## General Project Description